chaitanyarahalkar/Spectre-PoC/README.md

 Meltdown and Spectre exploit critical vulnerabilities in modern processors.
 These hardware vulnerabilities allow programs to steal data which is currently processed on the computer.
 While programs are typically not permitted to read data from other programs, a malicious program can exploit Meltdown and Spectre to get hold of secrets stored in the memory of other running programs.
 This might include your passwords stored in a password manager or browser, your personal photos, emails, instant messages and even business-critical documents.

 This code gives a brief explanation of the Spectre flaw.
 More information about Meltdown and Spectre can be found out [here](http://meltdownattack.com).
 CVE-2017-5753 and CVE-2017-5715 are the official references to Spectre.
-(Find out more about what are CVEs [here](https://chaitanyarahalkar.000webhostapp.com/exploits-vulnerabilities-with-introduction-to-metasploit/).
+(Find out more about what CVEs are [here](https://chaitanyarahalkar.000webhostapp.com/exploits-vulnerabilities-with-introduction-to-metasploit/).
 This code is the proof of concept of [this](https://arxiv.org/abs/1801.01203) paper.
+What makes the flaw more dangerous is that it was found in computer hardware.
+Releasing patches and software fixes is really difficult for hardware based CVEs.

 ### Etymology of Spectre

 Spectre is based on problems in speculative execution.
 That's how the exploit got its name.

-### Code Explanation
+### Explanation of Code

 In the exploit, if the compiled instructions in victim function() were executed in strict program order, the function would only read from array1[0..15] since array1 size = 16.